Official-Codaisseur-Graduate/Jobs-Board-Server/README.md

 MODELS:

 - Companies -> employers inputted in Huntr by Codaisseur Graduates
-- Jobs -> jobs inputted in Huntr by Codiasseur Graduates
+- Jobs -> jobs inputted in Huntr by Codaisseur Graduates (not open vacancies, each graduate creates a job when he or she applies for a position => 1 real vacancy can have multiple jobs (couple of Codaisseur Graduates applied to the same position))
 - Members -> Codaisseur Graduates
 - Events -> Actions performed by Codaisseur Graduates
 - Entries -> (not implemented in routes yet) timeline of Jobs in relation to Members